rohanmahy/vcon-mimi-messages/draft-mahy-vcon-mimi-messages.md

 - `nonce`
 - `aad`

+### multi_part objects {#multipart-obj}

+A `multi_part` object is designed to carry multiple items, as with the MultiPart structure in MIMI content or the top level multipart media types.
+It contains the following fields.

+- `part_semantics` is one of "chooseOne", "singleUnit", or "processAll".
+It is mandatory.
+- `parts` is an array of `Part` objects.
+It is mandatory in a `multi_part` object.

+### Part objects {#part-obj}

+The following fields can be in a Part object.
+They have the same meaning as their MIMI content counterparts.

+- `disposition` optional if set to the default value ("render").
+It refers to a specific part.
+- `language` - optional if absent.
+It refers to a specific part.
+- `part_index` is an unsigned integer.
+It is mandatory.
+- `cardinality` is one of "nullpart", "single", "external", or "multi". mandatory.

+If cardinality is "single", then `body`, `encoding`, and `mediatype` fields are included directly in the Part object.
+If cardinality is  "external" or "multi", an `external_part` or `multi_part` object is included, respectively.

 ## Changes to the parties {#party-history}

 The `party_history` object can be interleaved with text objects in the dialog objects array.
 It indicates when changes have been made to the participants represented by party index zero, as well as properties of individual parties (such as their role or name).